SVCE-ACM/A-December-of-Algorithms/README.md

     - Return the least common multiple of two or more numbers.
     - Use the `greatest common divisor (GCD)` formula and the fact that `lcm(x,y) = x * y / gcd(x,y)` to determine the least common multiple.
     - **Hint:** There are multiple ways to implement GCD Take a leap and try doing it with recursion.
-    - `Optional:` Allow for input of more than 2 numbers and find the comined LCM of all the numbers.
+    - `Optional:` Allow for input of more than 2 numbers and find the combined LCM of all the numbers.
   - **Example**
     ```bash
     Input: 12, 7